iza-institute-of-labor-economics/gettsim/docs/how-to-contribute.rst

 To contribute to the project, adhere to the following process.

 1. The process starts differently for regular contributors and newcomers.
-As a contributor you might have been granted privileges to push to the GETTSIM repository directly.
+As a contributor you might have been granted privileges to push to the GETTSIM repository.
    Thus, you can clone the repository directly using

    .. code-block:: bash